augchan42/augchan42.github.io/_posts/2024-04-17-Smooth Typing Effect in React.md

 Getting a typing effect working properly is pretty hard.
 A few tips:

-1) DOM Manipulating is frequently buggy, so you are best off updating the html elements themselves.
+1) DOM Manipulation is frequently buggy, so you are best off updating the html elements themselves.

 2) It's easier to simulate a typing effect using hidden/visible rather than trying to actually generate characters or copy them from a hidden data element.

-Certainly!
-Here are the key lessons learned from the provided code for implementing a typing effect in React:
+Here are the key lessons learned from the provided code for implementing a typing effect in React, applied to mulitple paragraphs of text with a way to skip animation at any time:

 1. State Management:
    - Use the `useState` hook to manage the state of the current paragraph index (`currentParagraphIndex`) and the number of visible characters (`visibleCharacters`).